tastejs/todomvc/examples/jquery/readme.md

 - [x] jquery .closest() - an element type is passed to the method and it traverses the DOM to find the nearest matching parent element
 - [x] jquery .data() - data is passed a label. this method returns the value of that label
+- [x] $ - it's a global variable === jQuery
+- [x] .target - tells you which DOM element initiated the event
+- [x] .val - gets the value of the 1st element in a set of matched elements; often used to get input from a form ie. input, select, form area
+- [x] .trim - removes any whitespace at begin or end of string
+- [x] .which - tells you which key was pressed
+- [x] ENTER_KEY = a variable saved with all caps is commonly used for global variables

 - [ ] what is util?
 - [ ] what is local storage?